WMDA/social-media-analysis/README.md

 * In the current working directory
 * In the launching user’s config directory

 The second option is the preferred method but either will work.
-This will vary depending on what system you run, Windows, OSC or Linux.
+This will vary depending on what system you run, Windows, OSX or Linux.
 See [PRAW Documentation](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html) for guidance for your system.

 # Pipeline